Israeli hostage deal protests

-Since November 2023, a series of demonstrations, instances of civil disorder, and riots have taken place in Israel against Israeli Prime Minister Benjamin Netanyahu and his government, primarily in response to the handling of the Gaza war and the hostage crisis.
-The protests aim to pressure Netanyahu to accept a ceasefire and reach a hostage deal.
-The protests began sporadically at the onset of the war but have grown significantly in size and intensity, culminating in massive gatherings across various Israeli cities.
+A series of demonstrations, instances of civil disorder, and riots took place in Israel between late 2023 and early 2026 against Prime Minister Benjamin Netanyahu and his government, primarily in response to their handling of the Gaza war and the hostage crisis.
+The protests aimed to pressure Netanyahu to accept a ceasefire and reach a hostage deal.
+The protests began sporadically at the onset of the war and later grew significantly in size and intensity, culminating in massive gatherings across various Israeli cities.

 On 1 September 2024, following the discovery of six hostages killed in the Gaza Strip, protest organizations declared a nationwide strike and day of demonstrations, with more than 500,000 people participating across Israel and abroad to demand a hostage deal.
 A subsequent strike was announced on 17 August 2025, drawing hundreds of thousands of demonstrators.

 Background

-The earliest rounds of protests against Netanyahu and his government started between 2020 and 2021, after he tried to delay his trial.
-These early protests, were colloquially called "the Black Flag Protests", and later "the Balfour Protests" (named after the official residence of the Prime Minister, which is on the corner of Balfour Street).
+The earliest rounds of protests against Netanyahu started between 2020 and 2021, following attempts to delay his trial.
+These protests were colloquially called the "Black Flag Protests" and later the "Balfour Protests" (named after the official residence of the Prime Minister, which is on the corner of Balfour Street).
 The next round of protests came between January and October 2023 in response to the government's push for a wide-ranging judicial reform, aimed to change the makeup of the Judicial Selection Committee.
-The current round of protests aims to pressure Netanyahu to agree to a hostage deal and resign; the protesters consider Netanyahu a major factor in Israel's political crises over the last few years, culminating in the October 7 attacks, 2023 and the ensuing Gaza war.
+This round of protests aimed to pressure Netanyahu to agree to a hostage deal and resign; the protesters consider Netanyahu a major factor in Israel's political crises in recent years, culminating in the October 7 attacks in 2023 and the ensuing Gaza war.